reem-shaikh/70DaysOfCode/git/Readme.md

 - To acheive this we can fork their repo, make changes and click on pull request
 ![](789.PNG)

-> Note: For every new feature, create a new pull request which creates a new branch.
+> Note: For every new feature, create a new pull request for which you need to create a new branch everytime.
 Also only one branch can be associated with one pull request.

 #### Why do we need to open new pull requests for every feature?
 > its for better management of the code, if we have one pull request for one feature, as compared to if we had many pull requests for many features.

 ### What does this branch is 1 commit behind mean?
-So "behind" means the other branch has commits this one doesn't, so its implying that the branch your currently on is behind, and "ahead" means this branch has commits the other does not.
+So "behind" means the other branch we created has commits the main branch doesn't, so its implying that the branch your currently on (i.e the main branch) is behind, and "ahead" means main branch has commits the other branch doesn't.
+To fix this we'll need to sync the main branch with the created branch, which can be acheived by clicking on `fetch upstream`

 ### Merge all your branches to main branch
 Fetch all the commits from upstream to our local and merge the upstream main branch with our forked branch